 Requesting for information under Right to Information Act- 2005

-- You can seek access to information under RTI Act- 2005 from any Public Authority either government organization or organization assisted by the government.
+- You can seek access to information under the RTI Act- 2005 from any Public Authority either government organization or organization assisted by the government.
 The application can be typed or handwritten.
-Application form can be downloaded from India Development Gateway Portal.
+The application form can be downloaded from the India Development Gateway Portal.
 It is a pdf file

 - The application should be submitted in English, Hindi or any other state languages